n1t5ua5/mls-monitor/README.md

 - type these urls in the browser: https://hack-reactor-hacks-18.gitlab.io/mls-monitor/ & https://may-18-ct-fastapi.mod3projects.com/docs
 - go to mod3projects.com/docs first & click on the green Login button. then click the Try it Out button in the upper right corner
-- for example, type "string" for both username & password & then click the execute button below. it will produce a 200 response if sucessful
+- for example, type "string" for both username & password & then click the execute button below. it will produce a 200 response if successful
 - now go back to https://hack-reactor-hacks-18.gitlab.io/mls-monitor/ in your browser, you will be directed to the "Home" page
 - next, do the same for the https://localhost:3000/ & https://localhost:8000/docs for your local machine